Good Neighbor policy

+The Good Neighbor policy (Política de buena vecindad; Política da Boa Vizinhança) was the foreign policy of the administration of United States President Franklin D. Roosevelt towards Latin America.
 The policy's main principle was that of non-intervention and non-interference in the domestic affairs of Latin America.
 It also reinforced the idea that the United States would be a "good neighbor" and engage in reciprocal exchanges with Latin American countries.
 Overall, the Roosevelt administration expected that this new policy would create new economic opportunities in the form of reciprocal trade agreements and reassert the influence of the United States in Latin America; however, many Latin American governments were not convinced.

+Although the policy was implemented by the Roosevelt administration, President Woodrow Wilson had previously used the term, but subsequently went on to justify U.S. involvement in the Mexican Revolution and occupation of Haiti.
+Senator Henry Clay had coined the term Good Neighbor in the previous century.
+President Herbert Hoover turned against interventionism and developed policies that Roosevelt perfected.

 Background

 In the early 20th century, the United States periodically intervened militarily in Latin American nations to protect its interests, particularly the commercial interests of the US business community.
 After the Roosevelt Corollary of 1904, whenever the United States felt its debts were not being repaid in a prompt fashion, its citizens' business interests were being threatened, or its access to natural resources was being impeded, military intervention or threats were often used to coerce the respective government into compliance.
 This made many Latin Americans wary of U.S. presence in their region and subsequently hostilities grew towards the United States.

-For example, President Wilson landed U.S. troops in Mexico in 1914, in Haiti in 1915, in the Dominican Republic in 1916, in Mexico a second time in 1916, and in Mexico several additional times before Wilson left office, in Cuba in 1917, and in Panama in 1918.
+President Wilson landed U.S. troops in Mexico in 1914, in Haiti in 1915, in the Dominican Republic in 1916, in Mexico a second time in 1916, and in Mexico several additional times before Wilson left office, in Cuba in 1917, and in Panama in 1918.
 Also, for most of the Wilson administration, the U.S. military occupied Nicaragua, installed a Nicaraguan president that the U.S. preferred, and ensured that the country signed treaties favorable to the U.S.

+Hoover administration

+Although most of the credit for the policy is given to Roosevelt, it was President Herbert Hoover who initially came up with the idea.
+Following a policy of non-intervention, Hoover was one of the strongest voices against U.S. occupation as well as an enthusiastic promoter of inter-American relations.

 Roosevelt administration

+Background

+While working under President Wilson, Roosevelt had perpetuated ideas of American racial superiority by believing that the people of Latin American were incapable of self-government.
+However, by 1928 he had switched his point of view, becoming an advocate for cooperation.

+The Great Depression meant that trade with foreign countries had suffered a massive blow, so the U.S. government were actively trying to find a way to compensate for it.